What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Hassle and annoyance factor: Never a problem

-• Women alone: Never a problem - totally trouble free
+• Women alone: Never a problem (above norm) - totally trouble free

-• Drugs, cigarettes and alcohol: Alcohol and cigarettes expensive - don't even mention drugs
+• Local poisons for the body: Alcohol and cigarettes expensive - don't even mention drugs

 • Communications: Easy internet access and some call centres.
 International calling cards used in the many public phone boxes make calling home very easy and very cheap.
 Like everything in Singapore the quality is great.